YashrajKupekar17/Ask_Truth/README.md

 # Constitution of India Expert Assistant

 A Streamlit-based AI assistant that helps users understand the Indian Constitution and related laws using provided document excerpts and precise source citations.
+(Its not a Legal Advisor)

 ## Features
 - **Document Retrieval:** Uses a Chroma vector store for fast search of constitutional texts.